idlesign/ctyped/docs/source/quickstart.rst

                 @lib.method
                 def two(self, some:int, cfunc: Callable) -> int:
                     # `cfunc` is a wrapper, calling an actual ctypes function.
-                    # If no arguments provided the wrapper will try detect them
-                    # automatically.
                     result = cfunc()
+                    # If no arguments, the wrapper will try to detect them automatically.
                     return result + 1

         @lib.function
         def get_thing() -> Thing:
             ...

-    # Or use may use classes as namespaces.
+    # Or you may use classes as namespaces.
     @lib.cls(prefix='common_', str_type=CCharsW)
     class Wide: